 I also noticed yet another problem.
 Technology has made communication inexpensive and took the human touch out of it It was evident from this year's new year eve.
 There was no joy in seeing those wishes for the occasion.
 The joy you get when a friend wishes you over the phone, the fulfillment you get by wishing someone.
 But these whatsapp messages were formal, courteous, simply temp-latish.
 A friction like not being on whatsapp is sufficient to separate grain from the chaff.
 I quit whatsapp for telegram two weeks ago with my inner circle of half a dozen.
 Since we knew each others schedule, I now receive meaningful real messages.
 There are no SPAMS or forwards and importantly no namesake chit chats to stay in touch from casual contacts.

 This real time communication is a good place to hang out if you want to be entertained, network.
 But if you really want to get stuff done, stay away from it and work on own your thing.
-By constantly being available at disposal for others, you are actually hurting yourself
+By constantly being available, you are actually hurting yourself

-If you ever regret not having enough time to do the things you want to do, make it yourself a little harder to do those time stealing activities.
+If you ever regret not having enough time to do the things you want to do, make it little harder for yourself to indulge in this time stealing activities.
 By introducing a friction, I was able to free myself from the power hose.
 Fortunately, I dint lose any of the communications with those who mattered as they understood me and moved along.
 It was not as scary as I thought it would be.
 Now, I am able to give my complete attention to people I talk with and to things I do.
 The quality of time I spend on things has improved without digital distraction.
 I don't see myself going back to whatsapp again.

 For my new posts, early access to my side projects, and more, get on my private email list, here:subscribe